iBaa/PlexConnect/update/OSX/readme.txt

 Step 1

--- kill plexconnect if it running or unload you plist if used to autostart In your PlexConnect directory make two new folders /update/OSX <-----case sensitive Copy the install.bash and update.bash from here to the new OSX folder you just created
+-- kill plexconnect if it running or unload your plist if used to autostart PlexConnect In your PlexConnect directory make two new folders /update/OSX <-----case sensitive Copy the install.bash and update.bash from here to the new OSX folder you just created